ACCESSIBILITY SERVICES & POLICIES

 ASL: AMERICAN SIGN LANGUAGE

-Sign Language Interpretation is scheduled for the 2019-2020 Broadway Series and Encore Series on Sunday evenings at 6:30pm in addition to other select performances.
+Sign Language Interpretation is scheduled for the Broadway Series and Encore Series on Sunday evenings at 6:30pm in addition to other select performances.
+Check individual Broadway show pages for the intepretation date of shows without a Sunday evening performance.
 For more information, please contact the Accessibility Coordinator at email@example.com.
 To purchase tickets, please send requests to firstname.lastname@example.org; (860) 987-5900 (VOICE).

 Relaxed performances and events are designed to create a performing arts experience that is welcoming to all families and friends with children or adults who are diagnosed with an autism spectrum disorder or other sensitivity issues.